imagine-app/mysam-api/README.md

   latitude: 48.880931,
   longitude: 2.355323,
   // type of vehicle
-  vehicleType: "CAR" // ⬅︎ either CAR or VAN or LUXE }) console.log(approachTimeInSecs) // for eg. 600 for 10 minute wait
+  vehicleType: "CAR", // ⬅︎ either CAR or VAN or LUXE }) console.log(approachTimeInSecs) // for eg. 600 for 10 minute wait